yhpatel99/Inflation-Analysis-Group-3/README.md

 NLTK to extract phrases and contextual information around inflation-related terms from text-based data.
 Machine Learning:

 Random Forest Classifier to identify the significance of various factors in predicting inflation trends.
-Statistical Analysis:
+Tokenization Statistical Analysis:

 Using SciPy to calculate correlations, significance levels, and other metrics.